Geographical distribution

 The islanders are distributed among eight communes, all belonging to the province of Livorno, in Tuscany.
 Each of these communes has its own town hall, with the corresponding deputies and councillors, which regularly raises the debate about the administrative costs of such a division.
 The largest municipality of Elba, and the most populous, is that of Portoferraio, with 12,005 residents (the Ferraiesi), followed by Campo nell'Elba, with 4,842 residents (the Campesi).
 The Capoliveresi of Capoliveri are 4,086, and the residents of Porto Azzurro, 3,665 (the Portoazzurrini).
 A few kilometers from each other, Marciana Marina and Marciana count 1,953 Marinesi and 2,102 Marcianesi.
 Finally, on the eastern side of Elba, the Riesi of Rio Marina are 2,122 and those of Rio nell'Elba, 1,129, making it the smallest municipality on the island.

-The official language of the island of Elba is, of course, Italian.
-Charles V used to say: "We speak to God in Spanish, to men in French, to horses in German, and to women in Italian! ».
-The capital, Portoferraio, and its immediate surroundings make up the most Tuscan part of the island.
-You will notice, however, that the island language is less vocal than on the mainland.
-Some idioms and proverbs borrowed from the sailing world are interesting to point out, such as "the broken keel"(chiglia spezzata) to define a person suffering from back pain, or "you are a sailing boat"(sei una barca a torzo) to say that the person is a weather vane!
+The official language of Elba is, of course, Italian.
+Charles V said: "We speak to God in Spanish, to men in French, to horses in German, and to women in Italian!
+The capital, Portoferraio, and the surrounding area are the most Tuscan part of the island.
+You'll notice, however, that the island's language is less lilting than on the mainland.
+Some idioms and proverbs borrowed from the world of sailing are interesting to note, such as "la quille cassée"(chiglia spezzata) to define a person suffering from back pain, or "tu es un bateau à voile"(sei una barca a torzo) to say that the person is a weathervane!

-On the eastern side of the island, which includes the cities of Rio nell'Elba, Rio Marina, Porto Azzurro and Capoliveri, the language varied but had one thing in common, that of replacing the C with the G (ginque instead of cinque
+On the eastern side of the island, which includes the towns of Rio nell'Elba, Rio Marina, Porto Azzurro and Capoliveri, the language varied but had one thing in common: replacing the C with the G(ginque instead of cinque, for example).
+The dialect of this region is curiously similar to that of certain villages on the Maremma coast in Tuscany.
+Mining, central to the history of this people, has produced its own terminology, assimilated into everyday life today.